ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 1 - Outlining setup and arranging storage.md

     $ sudo pvcreate --metadatasize 10m -y -ff /dev/sdc1
     ~~~

-    To determine the metadata size, I've used the rule of thumb of allocating 1 MiB per 1 GiB present in the PV.
+    To determine the metadata size, this guide uses the rule of thumb of allocating 1 MiB per 1 GiB present in the PV.

     Check with `pvs` that the PVs have been created.